 When I was growing up, Christmas began right after Thanksgiving with the start of the cookie-baking marathon.
 These beautiful layered cookies, which are more cake than cookie, were - and still are - among my favorites.
-They need to chill in tent refrigerator overnight and will take up some space there, so plan accordingly.
+They need to chill in the refrigerator overnight and will take up some space there, so plan accordingly.
 Use seedless jam to prevent any surprises when you bite into these almond-flavored treats.

 Makes 7 Dozen

 1 cup sugar